Trade Licence Registration in Dubai

 Issued for manufacturing or industrial activities involving the production, assembly, or processing of goods.

-In addition to these categories, the DET offers three procedural licensing options—Normal Licence, Instant Licence and e-Trader Licence—which differ in processing time and document requirements.
-These procedural types sit alongside the core licence categories and are applied depending on the activities and legal form of the business.
+In addition to these categories, the DET offers three procedural licensing options — Normal, Instant and e-Trader — which differ in processing time and document requirements.
+These procedural types sit alongside the core categories and are applied depending on the activities and legal form of the business.

-Normal, Instant and e-Trader Trade Licences in Dubai
+Normal, Instant and e-Trader Licensing Options in Dubai

-The DET in Dubai offers several licensing pathways, each designed for different business needs and activity types.
+The DET offers several licensing pathways, each designed for different business needs and activity types.
 The three main procedural options are:

 Normal Licence

-A standard DET trade licence is issued once all required documents and approvals are submitted.
+A standard DET licence is issued once all required documents and approvals are submitted.

 - Requires a Memorandum of Association (MoA) based on the company's legal form.